The Two Minute Review

 Features We Don’t Like

 Metro Bank, like a lot of banks, doesn’t pay any interest on the balances you have in your current account.
 It also doesn’t offer any rewards (such as cashback) or bonuses for being a customer.

 How good is the app and internet banking?

-Their app is straightforward and easy to use.
+The app is straightforward and easy to use.
 Users on the App Store give it 4.8 and on Google Play Store 4.6 at the time of writing.

 That said, it is quite simple compared to rivals such as Monzo or Starling.
 For example, it doesn’t have a savings pots feature.
 However, its “insights” tool gives you a basic overview of what and how you are spending.
 You can also connect accounts you have elsewhere in the Metro Bank app so you have more visibility of your financial life at a glance.

 We spend hours reading user comments to see what feedback people are giving.
 Here are some positive and critical comments that stood out to us:

 Happy with my bank – almost unbelievable